If you're a new Nexus Lifecycle user, we have some great resources to help get you started.

-Our help docs have a lot of great information that you can navigate and search through, but if you need a road map to get started, that's what you'll find here.
+Then check out our help docs which have a lot of great information that you can navigate and search through.
+If you need a road map to get started, that's what you'll find here.
 This topic is divided into two areas:

 Getting Started with IQ Server Deployment